 The Sword of Kahless in Star Trek: Deep Space Nine.
 Kor starts seeing it as a way to reclaim his glory days in the Empire and Worf nearly lets Kor fall to his death (he claimed there was a ledge that Kor could reach below, but Kor couldn't see one and Dax saw it and could tell it wouldn't support Kor's weight) in an attempt to keep the sword for himself.
 Eventually, Dax has enough of Klingon posturing and stuns them both just to get them to shut up.
 The writers resisted any attempt to say that the sword or the air or whatever had any kind of mind-altering effect and that it was simply the idea of having the sword once possessed by Kahless himself that made them act like they had.
 In this case, simple lust for power is a likely culprit, as both Klingons contend that ownership of the sword would give the holder a solid claim to leadership of the Klingon Empire.
 Considering the holy status of Kahless, this is a pretty reasonable argument.

-An episode of The Big Bang Theory parodied the attractiveness of The One Ring by having the geek protagonists pool their money to buy a prop from the movie, then going to ridiculous lengths to make sure it was shared fairly, then fighting over who should get to keep it.
+An episode of The Big Bang Theory parodied the attractiveness of The One Ring by having the geek protagonists discover a (stolen) ring prop actually used in the movie and going to ridiculous lengths to make sure it was shared fairly, then fighting over who should get to keep it.
 Highlights include Sheldon having a nightmare where he turns into Gollum, while Leonard finally decides to end the fighting by sending it back to it's rightful owner, Peter Jackson... only to reveal he's actually hidden in a box under his bed.

 One episode of Angel had a group of thieves (and Gunn and Angel, who'd infiltrated the group) try to steal a shroud containing the soul of a demon, which turned them against each other.